A20-Mini

 Transmitter Name

-Displays the name of the A20-Mini.
-The serial number is the default name of the A20-Mini.
-The A20-Mini name is changed in the Transmitter View menu.
+Displays the name of the A20 transmitter.
+The serial number is the default name..
+The name is changed in the Transmitter View menu.

 Transmitter Timecode